krischer/instaseis/doc/index.rst

 dependencies are installed.
 Otherwise do yourself a favor and download the `Anaconda <https://store.continuum.io/cshop/anaconda/>`_ Python distribution.
 It is a free scientific Python distribution bundling almost all necessary modules with a convenient installer (does not require root access!).
-Make sure to use the distribution for Python 2.7.
 Once installed assert that ``pip`` and ``conda`` point to the Anaconda installation folder (you need to open a new terminal after installing Anaconda) and install the missing dependencies with

 .. code-block:: bash